khueile/flask-mysql/README.md

 # Pipeline report

-Repo of app and pipeline: https://github.com/khueile/flask-mysql Go to the link above to read this same report (readme.md) but with working link connected to appropriate files.
+Repo of app and pipeline: https://github.com/khueile/flask-mysql **Go to the link above to read this same report (readme.md) but with working links connected to appropriate files and visuals.**

+Here are the stages I went through to prop this application up, **with increasingly more complicated CICD wrangling per stages**.

+## Stage 0: Base app, no pipeline, no docker
+First I want to show how the application works out of the box with no changes.

 This repo can be used to prop up a 2-tier simple web application.
 The logic, as well as basic html interfacing, is handled by Flask.
 It interacts with a MySQL database (`student_database`) that has one table (`students`) in it to store student data.

-Here are the stages I went through to prop this application up, **with increasingly more complicated CICD wrangling per stages**.

-## Stage 0: Base app, no pipeline, no docker
-First I want to show how the application works out of the box with no changes.

 Originally, the repo is forked from [here](https://github.com/kshyam/flask-with-sqlite).
 It's a crud flask application with a simple sqlite db attached that has one table in it.